Jiangmen

 Jiangmen (江门), alternately romanized in Cantonese as Kongmoon, is a prefecture-level city in Guangdong Province in southern China.
-It consists of two urban districts (Pengjiang, Jianghai), Heshan, and the more rural Siyi (Xinhui, Taishan, Kaiping, and Enping), which is the ancestral homeland of approximately 4 million overseas Chinese.
-As of the 2020 census, the entire prefecture has a total population of about 4,798,090 inhabitants; its urban region (Pengjiang, Jianghai, plus Heshan being conurbated) has 2,657,062 inhabitants, which can also be considered part of the Guangzhou–Shenzhen metro conurbation with 65,565,622 inhabitants.
+It consists of three urban districts (Pengjiang, Jianghai, Xinhui), Heshan, and the more rural Siyi (Xinhui, Taishan, Kaiping, and Enping), which is the ancestral homeland of approximately 4 million overseas Chinese.
+As of the 2020 census, Jiangmen had a total population of about 4,798,090.
+Its urban region, consisting of Pengjiang, Jianghai, and Heshan, had 2,657,062 inhabitants.

 Names

 Jiangmen is the pinyin romanization of the Chinese name 江門 or 江门, based on its pronunciation in the Mandarin dialect.
 Its former Wade-Giles spelling was Chiang-men.
 The Postal Map spelling "Kongmoon" was based upon the same name's Cantonese pronunciation Gong¹-moon⁴.
 Other forms of the name include Kongmoon, Kongmun, and Kiangmoon.

 Jiangmen is also known as Pengjiang.
-Its rural hinterland is known to the Chinese diaspora as the "Four Counties" (q.v.), although the addition of Heshan to Jiangmen has prompted the remaining locals to begin calling it the "Five Counties" instead.
+Its rural hinterland is known to the Chinese diaspora as the "Four Counties", although the addition of Heshan to Jiangmen has prompted the remaining locals to begin calling it the "Five Counties" instead.